Life Events, Decision Making, & Mental Health

 • Becoming disabled, whether through a significant injury and illness or the natural process of aging

-• Extended periods of unemployment or underemployment, where you continue to search for a new job but have difficulty finding one
+• Going through an extended period of unemployment or underemployment, where you continue to search for a new job but have difficulty finding one

 • Being affected by crime

-• The absence of an expected positive event, i.e., you do not graduate college, get married, or receive an anticipated promotion at your job
+• Realizing the absence of an expected positive event, i.e., you do not graduate from college, get married, or receive an anticipated promotion at your job

 • Relocating because of a health condition, instability, economic hardship, or another negative reason